osok/Electronic_Gadget_Gizmo/README.md

 * I wanted to code multiple devices on SPI and I2C bus
 * I wanted to provide a fun tool that could be used to educate, challenge and expose people to new ways of thinking
 * I also wanted to frustrate those that could not or would not "Try Harder"

+#Rules
+*You cannot cut, drill use hot gun, heat source or any other means to gain access into the box, until the flag is reach that says you can open it.
+It is Not locked.
+*You cannot drill out the screws or buttons.
+*When you get to "That Point" (You know which one I means).
+Don't throw, smash, crush, incinerate or otherwise destroy the box